VoiNetwork/voi-examples/indexer/indexer-docker-compose.md

 ## Token configuration

-The `voi-node` service has two tokens configured in `./algod-data/algod.token` and `./algod-data/algod.admin.token`.
+The voi-node service utilizes two tokens, stored in the following files:

+- `algod-data/algod.token`
+- `algod-data/algod.admin.token`

-These tokens are used from with `conduit-data/conduit.yml`, and should be rotated.
+These tokens are also referenced in `conduit-data/conduit.yml`.

-To generate a single new token, run the following command:
+To generate a new token, run this command:

 ```bash
 head -c 32 /dev/urandom | shasum -a 256 | cut -d ' ' -f 1
 ```

-After running the tool update configuration files listed above.
+Once generated, be sure to update the corresponding configuration files.

-## Postgres configuration
+## Postgres Configuration

-The Postgres connection strings and default credentials can be found in the `docker-compose.yml` file, as well as with `conduit-data/conduit.yml` containing connection strings.
+Postgres connection strings and default credentials are located within the `docker-compose.yml` file.
+Additionally, you can find the Postgres connection settings in `conduit-data/conduit.yml`.

-## Conduit configuration
+## Conduit Configuration

 Documentation on the conduit configuration can be found [here](https://github.com/algorand/conduit?tab=readme-ov-file#create-conduityml-configuration-file)

-## Indexer configuration
+## Indexer Configuration

 Documentation on the indexer configuration can be found [here](https://github.com/algorand/indexer?tab=readme-ov-file#disabling-parameters)

-## Indexer REST API documentation
+## Indexer REST API Documentation

-The indexer REST API documentation can be found [here](https://developer.algorand.org/docs/rest-apis/indexer/)
+Comprehensive documentation for the Indexer REST API is available [here](https://developer.algorand.org/docs/rest-apis/indexer/)